-EXCERPTS FROM ELCA CANDIDACY MANUAL PAGES 51 - 58
+EXCERPT FROM ELCA CANDIDACY MANUAL PAGES 51 - 54

-Chapter 5 - Admission under Other Circumstances
+Chapter 5 - Admission under other Circumstances

-Theological Education for Emerging Ministries
+5.1 Theological Education for Emerging Ministries

 Theological Education for Emerging Ministries (TEEM) is a leadership formation process in the ELCA designed for those who meet the established criteria.
-Authorized in the ELCA Constitution (7.31.04) and described in the Study of Ministry (2003), the Study of Theological Education (1993;1995), and the ELCA's Plan for Mission adopted at the 2003 Churchwide Assembly, the TEEM process responds to ministry needs of the ELCA.
+Authorized in the ELCA Constitution (7.31.04) and described in the Study of Ministry (2003), the Study of Theological Education (1993; 1995), and the ELCA's Plan for Mission adopted at the 2003 Churchwide Assembly, the TEEM process responds to ministry needs of the ELCA.

 TEEM candidates do not self-identify.
 Consideration for admittance into the TEEM process begins with the granting of entrance by a Candidacy Committee followed by a recommendation from a synod bishop (section 5.1.3).
 The director for candidacy in the Domestic Mission unit then grants acceptance of a candidate into the TEEM process, when the criteria for acceptance listed below are met.

-Criteria for Acceptance into TEEM
+5.1.1 Criteria for Acceptance into TEEM

-A person seeking to complete all the academic and practical requirements for Word and Sacrament ministry through the TEEM process will demonstrate the identified characteristics pages 23-30 of the ELCA Candidacy Manual.
+A person seeking to complete all the academic and practical requirements for Word and Sacrament ministry through the TEEM process will demonstrate the identified characteristics (section 2.1).
 Every candidate participating in the TEEM process must be serving in an emerging ministry site identified by a synod bishop.